botletics/SIM7000-LTE-Shield/README.md

 - Get system clock time ("AT+CCLK")
 - Turn GPS on/off ("AT+CGPSPWR=<value>")
 - GPS works even without a SIM card!
 The NMEA data includes UTC date/time, latitutde, longitude, altitude, etc and is quite accurate!
 It also obtains a GPS fix very quickly, only about 7s from cold start and even less (couple a second or two) when the device has already been on!
+- Read webpage (tested with
+- Post to a webpage (tested with dweet.io)

 ### To-Do List
 - Test phone
 - Test SMS
-- Test LTE connection and web stuff
+- Test LTE connection

 ### Completed Tasks
 -	Included FONA_LTE class to the library for SIM7000A module